-TOLDEE threshold on the energy change between optimization steps • IG $ \Delta E < 10^{-IG}$ (default: 7)

-The value of IG must be larger or equal to the threshold adopted for the SCF convergence.
-The value is checked when input block 3, defining the SCF convergence criteria, is processed.

-TOLDEG • TG convergence criterion on the RMS of the gradient max RMS of the gradient (default: 0.0003) TOLDEX • TX convergence criterion on the RMS of the displacement max RMS of the displacement (default: 0.0012)
+TOLDEE • IG threshold on the energy change between optimization steps $ \Delta E < 10^{-IG}$ (default: 7) ust be larger or equal to the threshold adopted for the SCF convergence. ed when input block 3, defining the SCF convergence criteria, is processed.
+TOLDEG ● TG convergence criterion on the RMS of the gradient max RMS of the gradient (default: 0.0003) TOLDEX • TX convergence criterion on the RMS of the displacement max RMS of the displacement (default: 0.0012)

-6.3.6 Step control
+7.3.6 Step control